CongLeSolutionX/OnboardingKit/README.md

 ### Swift Package Manager

+[Swift Package Manager](https://swift.org/package-manager/) is a tool for managing the distribution of Swift code.
+It’s integrated with the Swift build system to automate the process of downloading, compiling, and linking dependencies.

+> Xcode 11+ is required to build Onboardingit and SnapKit using Swift Package Manager.

 To integrate OnboardingKit into your Xcode project using Swift Package Manager, add it to the dependencies value of your `Package.swift`:

 ```swift